 Filmposter Human.

-“HUMAN” is a timeless documentary film by French photographer and director Yann Arthus-Bertrand.
-The film consists primarily of interview sequences with over 2,000 people from more than 60 countries and spectacular aerial and landscape shots from all over the world.
+Michael Ignatieff, Canadian author and former politician, introduces the theme of the conditio humana—the human condition—also explored in HUMAN, a documentary by French photographer and director Yann Arthus-Bertrand.
+The film weaves together interviews with over 2,000 people from more than 60 countries, alongside breathtaking aerial and landscape imagery from around the world.

 Wednesday